PosSystems/pos/testPlan.md

 ### Introduction
 #### Purpose
-The purpose of the Master Test Plan is to gather all of the information necessary to plan and control the test effort for a given master test plan.
-It describes the approach to testing the software, and is the top­level plan generated and used by managers to direct the test effort.
+The purpose of the Test Plan is to gather all of the information necessary to plan and control the test effort for a given master test plan.
+It describes the approach to testing the software, and is the top level plan generated and used by managers to direct the test effort.
-This Test Plan for the Leruka supports the following objectives:
+This Test Plan for PoS supports the following objectives:

 ● Functional testing for main menu
-● Unit test for the implemented functions in unity
-● Testing with end user
+● Unit test for the implemented functions in our business classes ● Testing with end user

 #### Scope